SchoemanClaudia/1up-growkits/README.md

 1up GrowKits is an e-commerce platform for purchasing mushroom grow kits and educational courses on mushroom cultivation.
 The website offers a seamless shopping experience, with secure Stripe payments, AWS-backed media hosting, and a scalable e-commerce system.
 Customers can also subscribe to the Mailchimp newsletter for updates and promotions.

 - [x] A modern and user-friendly e-commerce store.
+- [x] Featured products visible on landing page with links to products.
 - [x] A dedicated course booking system for scheduled training.
 - [x] Secure payment processing via Stripe.
 - [x] Admin product management with CRUD functionality.
-- [x] AWS S3 for media storage (product images).
+- [x] AWS S3 for assets & media storage (product & course images).
 - [x] Newsletter subscription integration with Mailchimp.
-- [x] Facebook social links in the header and footer.
+- [x] Facebook link to easily navigate social page.
+- [x] Extra external site link for SEO optimisation.

 ## Web Marketing Strategy